- Coming to Franklin

 How many credits can I transfer?

 You must meet Franklin University's residency requirements.
-For a bachelor’s degree you must earn at least 40 of the last 54 credit hours in residence at Franklin University to be eligible.
-For an associate’s degree you must earn at least 15 of the last 22 credit hours and 30 credit hours overall in residence at Franklin to be eligible.
+For a bachelor’s degree you must earn at least 30 credit hours in residence at Franklin University to be eligible for a degree.
+For an associate’s degree you must earn at least 20 credit hours in residence at Franklin to be eligible.

 In addition, when pursuing both bachelor’s and associate’s degrees, you must successfully complete in residence at Franklin University a minimum of 20 credit hours of major area courses at the 300 or 400 level for the bachelor’s degree or a minimum of 12 credit hours of major area courses at the 200 level or above for the associate’s degree.